vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ### Idea

-At the time I was looking for a solution (with a custom 3D printed) milk adapter, the new Jura milk Carafe was released.
+At the time I was looking for a solution milk adapter, the new Jura milk Carafe was released.
+I first looked to a custom 3D printed adapter, but you need special plastic which is also suitable for food.
 This [Jura Carafe](/jura/jura_products#carafe) has a removable milk adapter (actually two, a white and black one)!
 A bit expensive for only the adapter but exactly what I need!
 It's still cheaper than buying, maintaining and refilling a powered [Jura milk cooler](/jura/jura_products#active-cooler-1l).